Black Excellence at King's, Past and Present

 Since graduating from King's and Western, where he was an active member in the social justice community, Moses Latigo Odida has remained passionately committed to striving for justice and improving the welfare of marginalized communities around the world.
 He has always believed that amplifying marginalized voices is a critical step in humanizing the marginalized.
 While working with the United Nations High Commissioner for Refugees (UNHCR) and the Ugandan government in 2018, he relied on stories from refugees to develop a framework for educating refugee youth in Uganda.
 After returning to London, Moses started a video production company called Kigaana Productions, which aims to liberate marginalized communities by telling their stories.
 You can watch the pilot for his documentary, Down: Canada's Black Caregivers.

-Angeer Manguen – Year 3, Childhood and Youth Studies Major
+Angeer Manguen – Year 3, Social Work

 Chantel Moxley – BA ’23 (Social Justice & Peace Studies and Sociology)